Current Contact Information

 Brian Brennan (in progress at Baylor): finite element modeling of trace gas sensors

-Geoffrey Dillon (in progress at TTU): Schur complements and block preconditioners for coupled systems
+Geoffrey Dillon (defended at TTU, June 2014): Schur complements and block preconditioners for coupled systems.
+Now at Virginia Tech.

-Thinh Tri Kieu (in progress at TTU): Finite element methods for nonlinear wave equations.
+Thinh Tri Kieu (defended at TTU, May 2014): Finite element methods for nonlinear wave equations.
+Now at University of Northern Georgia.

 Andy Terrel (joint with Ridg Scott, 2007), now at Continuum Analytics.